 The College of New Jersey is a good decision for individuals interested in a Physics major.
 Graduates of the physics program state that they receive average early career earnings of $49,764 and mid-career earnings of $93,463.
 The destination of Ewing, New Jersey, is decent for college students who desire a more tranquil, suburban space.

 It is difficult to beat Rowan University if you wish to study Physics.
 Graduates of the physics program make around $51,509 in the first five years of working and $91,486 after their first five years of working.
-The destination of Glassboro, New Jersey, is decent for scholars who like a more tranquil, suburban region.
+Situated in Glassboro, New Jersey, Rowan delivers a secure, suburban atmosphere for scholars.